-MetroHealth's peer support program links "Navigators" with "Pilots".
-Navigators are people who have been able to successfully manage HIV through the use of medications, supportive services and other resources.
-Pilots are people who are newly diagnosed wtih HIV or just beginning medical treatment for HIV.
 People living with HIV/AIDS are uniquely qualified to understand, encourage, and support each other.
+Peer Coaches are people who have been able to successfully manage HIV through the use of medications, supportive services and other resources.
+MetroHealth's peer support program links “Peer Coaches” with people who need support.
+Peer Coaches help people who are newly diagnosed with HIV or just beginning medical treatment for HIV.
+They also sit with people living with HIV/AIDS who are admitted to the hospital.

 Newly Diagnosed Counseling